alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 As the search libraries and configuration may have changed, it is necessary to rebuild all search indexes.
 Log into OpenCms and navigate to Launchpad > Database -> Search Indexes and rebuild all indexes.

-If you update from OpenCms 10.x, you must delete the files under WEB-INF/index/ first and restart your servlet container and then reindex your search indexes as shown above.
+If you update from OpenCms 10.x or 11.x, you must delete the files under WEB-INF/index/ first and restart your servlet container and then reindex your search indexes as shown above.